Syhmac/simple-personal-data-manager/readme.md

 ## Features
 - Add any amount of entries to the list (capped only by the amount of the memory available)
-- Search for an entry by name or lastname [WIP]
+- Search for an entry by name or lastname
-- Remove an entry by name or lastname [WIP]
+- Remove an entry by name or lastname
 - Display all entries from the start or the end of the list
-- Browse entries on the list [WIP]
+- Browse entries on the list
-- Sorting the list by name or lastname [WIP]
+- Sorting the list by name or lastname
-- Save the list to a file [WIP]
+- Save the list to a file
-- Load the list from a file [WIP]
+- Load the list from a file
-- Text menu for easy navigation [WIP]
+- Text menu for easy navigation

 ## Usage
 Start the program and use the menu to navigate through the program.